calysteau/krawler-job03/README.md

 ```bash
 rclone config
 ```
-NB : In this sample, we use a local store
+NB : In this sample, we use a local storage (n°24 in the config list) named "store"

 ## Krawler install
 Krawler is a minimalist ETL that make automated process of extracting and processing (geographic) data from heterogeneous sources with ease